FAQ

 Why do I have to wait so long at the E.R.?

 The average wait time in the ER is anywhere from 1-12 hours.
 The reason for long wait times at ERs throughout the country is because they tend to be overcrowded.
 Overcrowding is partly due to the decreasing number of emergency departments, lack of insurance, and limited primary physician care.
 However, the biggest cause of overcrowding/longer wait times at the ER is the people who go to the E.R. to receive care for non-emergency issues.
 Remember that patients in the ER are triaged: Sicker or more seriously injured people get seen first.
 Some health systems, including Carson Tahoe, offer four basic levels of care outside of your primary care physician: 1.
 Walk-in Clinics 2.
 Urgent Care Clinics 3.
 Emergent Care 4.
 Emergency Services.
 By considering location, cost and severity of the care needed you will be able to determine what healthcare setting has the providers and technology that best suits your illness or injury in the most cost-effective and timely manner.
 Find out which level of care is right for you by clicking here.
-Additionally, you can check the wait time online by clicking here.

 Why don’t I see my primary care doctor while I’m staying in the hospital?